KyawPh/aia-insurance-advisor/README.md

 ## 📋 Overview

-Insurance Advisor Pro is a professional platform that streamlines the insurance consultation process through an intuitive 3-step wizard.
+Insurance Advisor is a professional platform that streamlines the insurance consultation process through an intuitive 3-step wizard.
 Designed specifically for AIA insurance products in Myanmar, it provides accurate premium calculations and generates professional PNG reports for customers.

 ## ✨ Key Features